xlab-si/emmy/README.md

 # TODO

- * primitives required for Camenisch Lysyanskaya anonymous credentials [2], like range proofs [11] and proofs for Damgard-Fujisaki commitment scheme [12]
+ * primitives required for Camenisch Lysyanskaya anonymous credentials [2], like range proofs [11]
  * for all proofs use Damgard technique [13] to turn sigma protocol in ZKP (Schnorr protocol actually already contains a technique to turn sigma protocol into ZKP, but other technique will be used and applied for all proofs)
  * refactor proofs to set all parameters in a constructor (see comment in Schnorr prover)
  * optional: generator of communication layer code (automatic generation of code in client and server packages)